 - Operating on the wrong patient – This error can be problematic even if the patient receives the correct procedure.
 This is because different patients can have different medical allergies and needs.
 So, operating on the wrong patient could lead to severe injuries or could prove to be fatal.

-- Leaving surgical equipment inside a patient – Sponges, gauze and surgical instruments that are accidentally left inside the body can cause infection and excruciating pain, and often, they require additional surgery for retrieval.
+- Leaving surgical equipment inside a patient – Sponges, gauze, surgical instruments, and medical devices that are accidentally left inside the body can cause infection and excruciating pain.
+Objects left inside a patient often require additional surgery for retrieval.

 - Faulty incision – When a surgeon makes an incision in the wrong area for the surgery, the patient could suffer unnecessarily.